gitinsky-bot/blocklist-ipsets/ipdeny_country/README.md

-The following list was automatically generated on Sun Sep  4 12:21:43 UTC 2016.
+The following list was automatically generated on Tue Sep  6 12:24:15 UTC 2016.

 The update frequency is the maximum allowed by internal configuration.
 A list will never be downloaded sooner than the update frequency stated.
 A list may also not be downloaded, after this frequency expired, if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method).